learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 * **Model**: Technique used, an abbreviated version of Method (see methods for more).
 * **Method**: The loss function optimized in the parameter selection process.
 Least Squares since it picks the parameters that reduce the training error.
 This is also known as Mean Square Error [MSE].
 * **No. Observations**: The number of observations used by the model, or size of the training data.
 * **Degrees of Freedom Residuals**: Degrees of freedom of the residuals, which is the number of observations – number of parameters.
 Intercept is a parameter.
 The purpose of Degrees of Freedom is to reflect the impact of descriptive/summarizing statistics in the model, which in regression is the coefficient.
 Since the observations must "live up" to these parameters, they only have so many free observations, and the rest must be reserved to "live up" to the parameters' prophecy.
-Internal mechanism to ensures that there are enough observations to parameters.
+This internal mechanism ensures that there are enough observations to match the parameters.
 * **Degrees of Freedom Model**: The number of parameters in the model (not including the constant/intercept term if present)
 * **Covariance Type**: Robust regression methods are designed to be not overly affected by violations of assumptions by the underlying data-generating process.
 Since this model is Ordinary Least Squares, it is non-robust and therefore highly sensitive to outliers.